Did you know…

-As of September 1st, 2019, ICBC will require all Autoplan brokers to ask you for the names of anyone, in addition to the primary driver, who may drive your insured vehicle.
-All household members must be listed on the policy, regardless of how often they may drive the vehicle; non-household members must be listed if they drive your vehicle 12 times per year or more.
+As of September 1st, 2019, ICBC will require all Autoplan brokers to ask you for the names of anyone, in addition to the primary driver, who may drive any of your insured vehicles.
+All household members must be listed on the policy, regardless of how often they may drive any of your vehicles; non-household members must be listed if they drive any of your vehicles 12 times per year or more.

 If additional drivers fall into a greater risk category than the primary driver, you can expect a rise in premiums.

-In BC, 1 in 5 crashes are causes by drivers other than the registered owner or principle driver of the vehicle.
+In BC, 1 in 5 crashes are causes by drivers other than the registered owners or principal drivers of vehicles.
 Listing all drivers in a policy — and pricing it accordingly — is a fairer way to account for risk; it’s also a common industry practice with auto insurance companies across North America.

 These new rules will commence September 1st, 2019, and ICBC is getting a lot of questions about the changes.
 As your trusted insurance broker, we’re happy to answer some of the most common ones here.

-I can’t predict everyone who may drive my car in the next year — how do I avoid the possibility of a financial penalty?
+I can’t predict everyone who may drive my vehicle(s) in the next year — how do I avoid the possibility of a financial penalty?

-ICBC considers ‘occasional drivers’ as those people who are not household members or employees, and drive your vehicle less than 12 times per year.
-If you often lend your vehicle to occasional drivers, you’ll be able to purchase Unlisted Driver Protection, starting at about $50 annually.
+ICBC considers ‘occasional drivers’ as those people who are not household members or employees, and drive any of your vehicles less than 12 times per year.
+If you often lend your vehicles to occasional drivers, you’ll be able to purchase Unlisted Driver Protection, starting at about $50 annually.

-Reminder — if you never lend your car to others, you do not need to declare any additional drivers.
-If you lend your vehicle to non-household members less than 12 times per year, you are not required to purchase Unlisted Driver Protection.
+Reminder — if you never lend your vehicles to others, you do not need to declare any additional drivers.
+If you lend your vehicles to non-household members less than 12 times per year, you are not required to purchase Unlisted Driver Protection.

-What about medical emergencies or if I lend my car to a designated driver?
+What about medical emergencies or if I lend one of my cars to a designated driver?

-Should your vehicle be involved in a crash while attending to a medical emergency, or used as part of Operation Red Nose, ICBC will make an exception when assessing the resultant claim.
+Should any of your vehicles be involved in a crash while attending to a medical emergency, or used as part of Operation Red Nose, ICBC will make an exception when assessing the resultant claim.

-Mechanics and valets who may drive your car are covered by their own policy.
+Mechanics and valets who may drive your cars are covered by their own policy.